Last Updated on January 6th, 2020

 Buying anything less than the best acne products can be a very expensive proposition.
 It is possible for you to spend more on acne care than you spend on vacations, electronics, your car, or even your rent or mortgage.
 And besides taking all your money, anything less than the best acne products can cause endless frustration if blemishes never go away.
-As long as you don’t suffer severe types of acne such as cystic acne (in which case a visit to the dermatologist and medication is necessary), however, the best acne products really do help.
+As long as you don’t suffer severe types of acne such as cystic acne (in which case a visit to the dermatologist and medication is necessary), however, the best (although not exactly the costliest) acne products really do help.

 This article will take you through the most cost-effective acne products from least expensive to more expensive.
 It will take you from low-cost, low-yield acne investments to high-cost, higher-yield investments in clear skin.
 Let’s start with the least expensive but not necessarily most obvious acne product.